About Phil M. Boos

 Phil is a documentary filmmaker, producing award-winning films such as The Moon: Big House Melee (2017), and On My Own (2016).

-Finally, Phil has a passion for music and music videos and has composed for and performed in a variety of Folk, Punk, and Metal bands.
-He has also produced and acted in a number of music videos for local bands and personal projects.
+Finally, Phil has a passion for music and music videos and has composed for and performed in a variety bands and short films.